EU Member States

 Food placed on the UK market can be checked by local authorities for compliance with food safety and hygiene standards, whether it is produced in the UK, other EU Member States or in a non-EU country.
 In the UK, food safety and food standards checks are carried out by qualified environmental health practitioners and trading standards officers employed by local authorities.
 Non-compliant food products can be removed from the food chain.

-You will find general information about food labelling online.
+You will find general information about food labelling on GOV.UK website.

 If you intend to set up a business in the UK to sell food, that activity has to be registered under Regulation No 852/2004.
 You will need to get in touch with the environmental health office of the local authority where you intend to set up your business.
 They are in the best position to determine whether legislation applies according to individual circumstances.

-Further guidance on food hygiene requirements and how to set up a food business can be found online.
+Further guidance on food hygiene requirements and how to set up a food business.

 Food establishments selling products of animal origin

-To confirm that the EU establishment supplying you is fully licensed for distributing
+Please contact the Animal and Plant Health Agency (APHA) to confirm that the EU establishment supplying you is fully licensed for distributing:

 - red meat